theislab/sfaira/docs/api/index.rst

 The sfaira model zoo API for advanced use.
 This API is structured by streamlined, task-specific APIs for specific analysis problems.
-This API is targeted at developers, see also `ui` for a user centric wrapping API for this model zoo.
+This API is targeted at developers, see also `UserInterface` for a user centric wrapping API for this model zoo.

 Cell-type predictor models